-A PUT that would result in the creation of a resource without an appropriately scoped parent collection MUST fail with a 409 Conflict.
+A PUT that would result in the creation of a resource without an appropriately scoped parent collection MUST fail with a 409 (Conflict).

-7.7.2 PUT for Collections
+8.7.2 PUT for Collections

-As defined in the HTTP/1.1 specification [Fielding et al., 1997], the "PUT method requests that the enclosed entity be stored under the supplied Request-URI."
+As defined in the HTTP/1.1 specification [RFC2068], the "PUT method requests that the enclosed entity be stored under the supplied Request-URI."
 Since submission of an entity representing a collection would implicitly encode creation and deletion of resources, this specification intentionally does not define a transmission format for creating a collection using PUT.
 Instead, the MKCOL method is defined to create collections.

 When the PUT operation creates a new non-collection resource all ancestors MUST already exist.
-If all ancestors do not exist, the method MUST fail with a 409 Conflict status code.
+If all ancestors do not exist, the method MUST fail with a 409 (Conflict) status code.
 For example, if resource /a/b/c/d.html is to be created and /a/b/c/ does not exist, then the request must fail.

-7.8 COPY Method
+8.8 COPY Method

-The COPY method creates a duplicate of the source resource, given by the Request-URI, in the destination resource, given by the Destination header.
+The COPY method creates a duplicate of the source resource, identified by the Request-URI, in the destination resource, identified by the URI in the Destination header.
 The Destination header MUST be present.
 The exact behavior of the COPY method depends on the type of the source resource.